 HR Happy Hour is hosted by Steve Boese, the Co-Chair of the HR Technology Conference, and Trish McFarlane, author of the HR Ringleader blog, and speaker on HR and workplace topics.
 The two often host experts in the field for wide-ranging discussions on the future of HR and Recruiting that covers emerging trends, new tactics to stay competitive as recruiting, and strategies to improve your company culture.
 Episodes are on the shorter side, which makes them perfect for your commute or the gym.

-Host Terry Edwards is fast-paced, fun, and brash.
-While Terry's bailiwick is agency recruiting, often this show veers into the territory of overall business building and growth.
+Hosts Terry Edwards and Drew Edwards are fast-paced, fun, and brash.
+While their bailiwick is agency recruiting, often this show veers into the territory of overall business building and growth.
 For the recruiter with entrepreneurial ambitions beyond the talent team, the Renegade Recruiter is as good as they come.

 The Human Capital Institute’s podcast hosts experts speaking on the latest trends and strategies rocking the world of HR.
 Think episodes like Atlassian’s Chief People Officer Jeffrey Diana to present on topics like “An Agile Culture Relies on Intentional Language, Clear Values, and Deliberate Action.”
 Each episode is like a mini case study, so take notes!
 This is a particularly good podcast to get detailed intel into how some of the smartest people in the recruiting and HR industry are adapting and evolving to meet market demands.
 If you really want to take your game to the next level or have specific tactical pain points you need to overcome, give HCI’s podcasts a listen.